elapouya/python-docx-template/README.rst

 python-docx-template has been created because python-docx is powerful for creating documents but not for modifying them.

-The idea is to begin to create an exemple of the document you want to generate with microsoft word, it can be as complex as you want : pictures, index tables, footer, header, variables, anything you can do with word.
+The idea is to begin to create an example of the document you want to generate with microsoft word, it can be as complex as you want : pictures, index tables, footer, header, variables, anything you can do with word.
 Then, as you are still editing the document with microsoft word, you insert jinja2-like tags directly in the document.
 You save the document as a .docx file (xml format) : it will be your .docx template file.